Pop Disaster Tour: Background

-To challenge that perception, Blink-182 proposed a joint tour.
-Modeled after the famous Monsters of Rock festivals, the concept was essentially a "Monsters of Punk" tour.
 Early reports of the showdown were confirmed by spokespeople in January 2002, and the bands formally announced the tour in a joint appearance on MTV's TRL the next month.
 MTV sponsored the outing, alongside the newly released Xbox.
 Blink-182 were quick to offer praise for their forebears, acknowledging their impact: "They were a huge inspiration for us", Blink bassist Mark Hoppus said.
 Green Day, instead, frequently distanced themselves from their offspring.
 Frontman Billie Joe Armstrong declined an idea to cover each other’s songs, telling Rolling Stone he didn’t see much common ground between the two bands.

+The tour featured an elaborate stage production that incorporated pyrotechnics.
+Blink's performance contained a drum solo by Travis Barker, performed on a rotating drum riser suspended by four cables above the stage.
+Barker said the stunt grew out of his desire to continually "step it up," explaining that the production team expanded on Tommy Lee's rotating drum concept by designing a rig that would spin him "six times forward and one time backward" during the performance.

 Support bands included Jimmy Eat World, riding the mainstream success of Bleed American (2001), alongside rising acts Simple Plan, Saves the Day and Kut U Up.
 Kut U Up became known for their wild backstage antics, which were captured in the 2003 film Riding in Vans with Boys.
 The film was conceived by the Blink duo of Hoppus and guitarist Tom DeLonge, who brought in Matt Beauchesne—also behind their The Urethra Chronicles II documentary—to direct.
 It was intended as "a social experiment" to document what happens when an ordinary band spends two months touring with two of rock's biggest bands.

 Controversy

 Green Day's Tré Cool, seen here on the tour in 2002, did not hide his disdain for sharing the stage.

 While the mood behind the scenes was mostly jovial, the tour is infamous for the tensions it created between the two bands.
 Although marketed as a co-headlining tour, Green Day effectively played the role of opener ("we closed every show for a reason", Hoppus said).
 In his memoir, Fahrenheit-182, Hoppus suggests Green Day employed subtle tactics to assert dominance—such as a clause in their contract requiring them to perform only after sunset.
 Hoppus contends that Green Day would refuse to go on unless it was completely dark, and despite the delay, perform their full set.
 It put Blink in the position of having to shorten their setlist instead, due to curfew laws in some municipalities.
+DeVoe also recalled the friction; he specifically cited a show in Bakersfield where Green Day's set ran substantially beyond its allotted time, leading to a confrontation that he remembered as nearly becoming physical.
 Similarly, although pyrotechnics were initially planned just for Blink’s set, Green Day ended up using them as well.
 "I got the sense that Green Day fucking hated that they’d been reduced to opening for us", Hoppus said.